RichardBaier/dundrag/README.md

-# 22 Final Project: Dungeons and Dragon Character Generator
+# 22 Final Project: Dungeons and Dragons Character Generator

 ## Our Task